underscore-zi/tx55/README.md

 In doing the reverse engineering of the game's network traffic we realized that several Konami games around the same time used a similar TCP-layer protocol.
 So the [konamiserver](./pkg/konamiserver) package provides generic implementation of this protocol.

-The main requirement to using it is to implement the `GameClient` interface to recieve the connection/disconnection and packet events, and a factory function to create a new client for each connection.
+The main requirement to using it is to implement the `GameClient` interface to receive the connection/disconnection and packet events, and a factory function to create a new client for each connection.
 The [metalgearonline1](./pkg/metalgearonline1) package is an example implementation of this.
 Though it has some added complexity to do automated parsing and routing of argument structures to the appropriate handlers.

 With the interface implemented, the Konami server will handle the incoming packets verifying their hashes for you, and call your packet receiver with the incoming `Packet` structure, and a channel for an outbound packets.
 The implementation also supports hooking in and outbound packets to make on-the-fly modifications.